rajshree-singh/ngpl-india-network/README.md

 its results include two pipelines in Qinghai, China.
 Neither defect changes the finding, which rests on the name-match test, not the totals.

-The 5 km buffer and the seismic, population and flood exposure tables remain invalid pending regeneration at Steps 7–9.
+The 5 km buffer and the seismic, population and flood exposure tables of earlier versions were invalidated with that geometry and have **not** been rebuilt.
+They are not in this release (§9.2).

 **8.2 Coordinates are settlement centroids, not facilities.** See §5.